nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. User requests to <ins>find a student(UC05)</ins>.
 1. User enters command to delete a specific student.
-1. System displays list with specified student deleted from the list.
+1. UGTeach displays list with specified student deleted from the list.

    Use case ends.

 **Extensions**
 * 1a.
-System cannot find the specified student.<br>
+UGTeach cannot find the specified student.<br>
     Use case ends.<br><br>

 * 2a.
-System detects error in format of entered command.
+UGTeach detects error in format of entered command.
     * 2a1.
-System displays error message and does not clear command line.
+UGTeach displays error message and does not clear command line.
     * 2a2.
 User enters command with new index.<br>
   Steps 2a1-2a2 are repeated until index entered is correct.<br>
   Use case resumes from step 3.